semarshall2007/RoverV2-Camera-Project/README.md

 And to figure out this posting and to get some help with the code I have tried to run.

 editing to learn ore on how to post and get help.

+and it seems that the thing cant figure out what I'm doing. lol